LucasJMO/E6Plus/classes/Paladin.md

 **Divine Health**: A 3rd level paladin gains immunity to all diseases, including supernatural and magical diseases.

-**Improved Healing**: The number of hitpoints available to heal with healing word or lay on hands increases to (paladin level+charisma modifier)*10
+**Improved Healing**: The number of hitpoints available to heal with healing word or lay on hands increases to paladin level*10

 **Lay on Hands**(Su): A 4th level paladin can heal wounds (her own or those of others) by touch.
 This draws from the same pool as healing word.
 Lay on hands can be used as a full round action or two full round actions.
 If used as a full round action the paladin may choose to heal for a number of d6 equal to or less then her class level.
 If used with two full round actions the paladin can heal any amount she chooses.